 In a pinch: Lemon or lime juice

-While tart citrus juice cannot match the depth of flavor that you get from mango powder, it can provide a similar sourness.
+While tart citrus juice cannot match the complex flavors that you get from mango powder, it can provide a similar sourness.
 In addition, lemons and limes are easier to find than many of the mango powder alternatives.

-Food grade citric acid is also known as sour salt and is not just a preservative, it is a souring agent as well.
-Citric acid is what gives citrus its tartness and can be used in place of mango power to provide sour notes in a variety of dishes.
+Food grade citric acid powder is not just a preservative, it is a souring agent as well.
+Citric acid is what gives citrus its tart flavor and can be used as a replacement for mango power to provide sour notes in a variety of dishes.